The Rising of the Shield Hero: Anime

-At 2019's Crunchyroll Expo, it was announced that the series will receive a second and third season.
+At 2019's Crunchyroll Expo, it was announced that the series would receive a second and third season.
 Masato Jinbo replaced Takao Abo as director, and the rest of the staff members reprised their roles; Kinema Citrus is joined by DR Movie for animation production.
 During "Kadokawa Light Novel Expo 2020", it was originally revealed that the second season would premiere in October 2021, but it was later delayed.
 The second season aired from April 6 to June 29, 2022.
 It ran for 13 episodes.
-In Southeast Asia, Plus Media Networks Asia licensed the second season and is simulcasting it on Aniplus Asia, bilibili, IQIYI, Netflix.
-The opening theme is "Bring Back", performed by MADKID, while the ending theme is "Yuzurenai" (ゆずれない), performed by Chiai Fujikawa.
-On May 2, 2022, Crunchyroll announced that the second season will begin airing its dub on May 4.
+In Southeast Asia, Plus Media Networks Asia licensed the second season and is simulcasting it on Aniplus Asia, bilibili, IQIYI, and Netflix.
+The opening theme is "Bring Back", performed by Madkid, while the ending theme is "Yuzurenai" (ゆずれない), performed by Chiai Fujikawa.
+On May 2, 2022, Crunchyroll announced that the second season would begin airing its dub on May 4.

-The third season is directed by Hitoshi Haga, with the rest of the staff from the previous season returning.
+The third season is directed by Hitoshi Haga, with the rest of the staff from the previous season returning, with Alfredo Sirica and Natalie Jeffreys also joining as additional composers.
+It aired from October 6 to December 22, 2023.
+The opening theme is "Sin", performed by Madkid, while the ending theme is "Suki ni Natte wa Ikenai Riyū" (好きになってはいけない理由), performed by Chiai Fujikawa.
+On October 19, 2023, Crunchyroll announced that the third season would begin airing its dub the following day.

+In January 2024, it was announced that a fourth season was in production, and aired from July 9 to September 24, 2025.
+The opening theme is "Resolution", performed by Madkid, while the ending theme is "Eien ni Ikkai no" (永遠に一回の), performed by Chiai Fujikawa.
+Hitoshi Haga reprises his role as director.
+The series composition is done by Keigo Koyanagi, the character design by Franziska van Wulfen, Sana Komatsu and Masahiro Suwa, the soundtrack by Kevin Penkin, Alfredo Sirica and Natalie Jeffreys.
+Crunchyroll is streaming the dub in the same day the season aired.

+Following the fourth season finale, a fifth season was announced.

+Characters from this series are featured in Isekai Quartet, a comedy crossover series featuring franchises published by Kadokawa Corporation, from season 2 onwards.
+That season premiered on January 14, 2020.

 Video games

-A mobile game titled Tate no Yūsha no Nariagari Rerise (盾の勇者の成り上がり RERISE) was released for iOS and Android devices on February 24, 2021.
-An adaptation of the anime titled The Rising of the Shield Hero: Relive The Animation was released for Steam on September 24, 2019, for iOS and Android devices on October 24, 2019.
+A mobile game titled Tate no Yūsha no Nariagari Rerise (盾の勇者の成り上がり RERISE) was released for Android and iOS devices on February 24, 2021.
+An adaptation of the anime titled The Rising of the Shield Hero: Relive the Animation was released for Steam on September 24, 2019, for Android and iOS devices on October 24, 2019.
+In September 2025, a global game project for PC and smartphones based on the anime was announced.